yunusuyanik/SQL-Server-Log-Alert-System/README.md

 # SQL Server Log Alert System
 Log and Alert system for SQL Server

-There are nine stored procedure, two tables and five jobs.
+There are ten stored procedure, two tables and five jobs.

 ### usp_CatchAlert